RowitZou/LGN/README.md

 ## Citation

-	@article{gui2019lexicon,
+	@inproceedings{gui2019lexicon,
-	 title={A Lexicon-Based Graph Neural Network for Chinese NER},
-	 author={Gui, Tao and Zou, Yicheng and Zhang, Qi and Peng, Minlong and Fu, Jinlan and Wei, Zhongyu and Huang, Xuanjing},
+  	 title={A Lexicon-Based Graph Neural Network for Chinese NER}, author={Gui, Tao and Zou, Yicheng and Zhang, Qi and Peng, Minlong and
-	 booktitle={2019 Conference on Empirical Methods in Natural Language Processing and 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP)}, year={2019}
+	 Fu, Jinlan and Wei, Zhongyu and Huang, Xuanjing}, booktitle={Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP)}, pages={1039--1049}, year={2019}
 	}